-The State has obtained a Liquidity Facility in the form of a line of credit, which is provided for in the Amended and Restated Credit Agreement, dated as of April 15, 2013 (Credit Agreement) between the State and two Liquidity Facility Providers-State Street Bank and Trust Company (State Street) and California State Teachers' Retirement System (CalSTRS) and which provides a current commitment of \$175 million.
-Table V-9 summarizes, for each authorized and outstanding series of Notes, the principal amount initially issued, the date of initial issuance, and the principal amount outstanding as of December 15, 2015.
+The State has obtained a Liquidity Facility in the form of a line of credit, which is provided for in the Second Amended and Restated Credit Agreement, dated as of April 20, 2016 (Credit Agreement) between the State and State Street Bank and Trust Company (Liquidity Facility Provider) which provides a current commitment of \$120 million.
+Table V-9 summarizes, for each authorized and outstanding series of Notes, the principal amount initially issued, the date of initial issuance, and the principal amount outstanding as of December 15, 2016.

 Table V-9

 SUMMARY OF OUTSTANDING TRANSPORTATION REVENUE NOTES

-(December 15, 2015)
+(December 15, 2016)

-Series Designation Initial Principal Amount Outstanding Principal Amount Date of Initial Issuance 1997 Series A \$157,763,000 \$ 31,468,000 May 7, 1997 2006 Series A 91,290,000 21,985,000 October 2, 2006 2013 Series A 70,025,000 63,675,000 November 5, 2013 Total \$ 117,128,000 all outstanding Advances made by the Liquidity Facility Providers, may not exceed the commitment amount of the Liquidity Facility.
+Series Designation Initial Principal Amount Outstanding Principal Amount Date of Initial Issuance 1997 Series A \$157,763,000 \$ 20,458,000 May 7, 1997 2006 Series A 91,290,000 11,260,000 October 2, 2006 2013 Series A 70,025,000 57,005,000 November 5, 2013 Total \$ 88,723,000

-Additional Notes may be issued pursuant to action of the Commission subject to meeting certain conditions, such as an additional bonds test.
-In addition, the aggregate principal amount of Notes outstanding, plus the interest to accrue on such Notes to maturity, plus the aggregate principal amount of
+Additional Notes may be issued pursuant to action of the Commission subject to meeting certain conditions as described in the CP Program Resolution, such as an additional bonds test.
+In addition, the aggregate principal amount of Notes outstanding, plus the interest to accrue on such Notes to maturity, plus the aggregate principal amount of all outstanding Advances made by the Liquidity Facility Provider, may not exceed the commitment amount of the Liquidity Facility.